December 3, 2021

 • Use shallow cuts and build up to the depth you want.
 Although it is more time-consuming, it makes carving easier.

-• Try to use a carving mallet as much as you can, to save your hands and control the cuts.
+• Try using a carving mallet as much as possible to save your hands and control the cuts.

 Things you can carve with oak wood